 1. Open terminal via Ctrl+Alt+T or by searching for “Terminal” from app launcher.
 When it opens, run following commands to add the PPA:

-Type user password (no asterisk feedback due to security reason) when it asks and hit Enter to continue.
+Type user password (no visual feedback due to security reason) when it asks and hit Enter.

 2. Then upgrade KeePass password safe via Software Updater if you have a previous version installed:

 Or run commands to install / upgrade the software:

 sudo apt-get update && sudo apt-get install keepass2